Last updated on June 6th, 2021

 StashAway is one of the earliest robo-advisors in Singapore and they have established themselves well.
 They even managed to raise USD$16 million in their Series C funding!

-Given this strong backing by their investors, I believe that they should not close down like Smartly.
+Given this strong backing by their investors, I believe that they would not close down like Smartly.

-Here are 5 key points that I have about the Income Portfolio:
+Here are 5 key points that I want to summarise about the Income Portfolio:

 #1 It is rather restrictive in asset allocation